Kayak Surfing Class

 Scott is comfortable on both kayak and SUP and has the L5 kayak Advanced Open Water Coastal Kayak (AOWCK) Certification and is a L2 SUP instructor with ACA and has the British Canoeing Core Coach Award.
 Scott is also on the Dagger Kayaks pro team.
 A recent transplant from San Diego, Scott loves to teach navigation, kayak rolling, sea kayak surfing and exploring Puget Sound.

-Camp Size: 6 people.
+- Class Size: 1 – 4 people.
 Classes are kept small so you get more attention and for safety in the surf zone.

-Rentals Available – Sea kayaks, paddles, 4/3mm and 5/4mm wetsuits, booties, gloves, hoods, helmets
+- *Rentals Included – Sea kayaks, paddles, 4/3mm and 5/4mm wetsuits, booties, gloves, hoods, helmets

 Skill Prerequisites: Advanced Beginner or Intermediate